Python-SIP/sip/docs/api_13.rst

         the name of the typedef.
     :return:
         the value of the typedef or ``NULL`` if there was no such typedef.

-.. c:function:: void sipSetDestroyOnExit(int destroy)

-    When the Python interpreter exits it garbage collects those objects that it can.
-This means that any corresponding C++ instances and C structures owned by Python are destroyed.
-Unfortunately this happens in an unpredictable order and so can cause memory faults within the wrapped library.
-Calling this function with a value of zero disables the automatic destruction of C++ instances and C structures.

-    :param destroy:
-        non-zero if all C++ instances and C structures owned by Python should be destroyed when the interpreter exits.
-This is the default.

-.. c:function:: sipNewUserTypeFunc sipSetNewUserTypeHandler(const sipTypeDef *td, sipNewUserTypeFunc handler)

-    The allows a function to be specified that is called whenever a user defined sub-class of a C/C++ type is created (i.e. one implemented in Python).
-It is normalled called from a module's :directive:`%PostInitialisationCode`.
-It is provided as an alternative to providing a meta-type when the limited Python API is enabled.

-    :param td:
-        the :ref:`generated type structure <ref-type-structures>` corresponding
-        to the C/C++ type.
-    :param handler:
-        the function that is called whenever a user defined sub-class of the type is created.
-The function takes a single argument which is the :c:type:`sipWrapperType` of the user defined class.
-It returns an ``int`` which is 0 if there was no error.
-A Python exception is raised and -1 returned if there was an error.
-    :return:
-        the previously installed handler.
-This allows handlers to be chained.

 .. c:function:: void sipSetTypeUserData(sipWrapperType *type, void *data)